Inpatient Rehab for Alcoholism & Drug Abuse

 However, despite its necessity in many instances, medical detox alone is largely ineffective in helping someone sustain long-term addiction recovery.
 The process of getting—and staying—sober is hard work and requires comprehensive treatment.2, 3

 In rehab at our inpatient addiction treatment facility near Miami, FL, you’ll develop the skills required to change negative and damaging thought patterns and behaviors that lead to drug abuse.
-This is accomplished primarily through a combination of evidence-based therapies, alternative therapies, and psychoeducational sessions practiced both individually and as part of a group.1, 3–5 These types of addiction treatment include:4
+This is accomplished primarily through a combination of evidence-based therapies, alternative therapies, counseling, and psychoeducational sessions practiced both individually and as part of a group.1, 3–5 These types of addiction treatment include:4

 - Motivational interviewing.